-From newsroom to copy desk: why journalists make the best B2B copywriters
+From newsroom to copy desk: why journalists make the best copywriters

-In my career, I've worn many hats—in-house copywriter, agency copywriter, content marketer, journalist.
+In my career, I've worn quite a number of content and writing hats—in-house copywriter, agency copywriter, content marketer, journalist.

-After my degree in journalism, I hopped around between local magazines, glossy consumer titles, trade press and ‘customer publishing’ for brands (back when in-flight magazines were still a thing), eager to soak up every bit of writing experience I could.
+After my degree in journalism, I hopped around between local magazines, glossy luxury consumer mags, trade press and ‘customer publishing’ for brands (back when in-flight magazines were still properly a thing), eager to soak up every bit of writing experience I could.

 Later I’d go on to chase exclusives in the newsroom as a tech journo, and write hard-selling copy from online ads to promotional video scripts at a B2B marketing agency.

-What I realised early on is that good storytelling is universal—whether I was writing about local news, B2B SaaS, the building trade or luxury spas.
+What I realised early on is that good storytelling is universal.

 Yes, there are distinct skills that can only come with copywriting experience, such as: